emilypastewka/emilypastewka.github.io/posts/a_year_with_investindata/content.md

 **Broaden view of landscape**

-As a data leader, I'm always looking for new tools relevant to my company.
+I'm always looking for new tools that may be useful to my company or my [side projects](../../pages/snippets/engineering_leaders_do_their_jobs_better_when_their_technical_skills_remain_relevant/content.md).
 No question, IID has helped me find more of them with less effort, and make more informed decisions about which will suit my needs and tradeoffs on different dimensions.

-IID has also pushed me to continue [spending time with tools and technologies](../../pages/snippets/engineering_leaders_do_their_jobs_better_when_their_technical_skills_remain_relevant/content.md) outside of my direct needs at work.
+IID has also pushed me to continue spending time with tools and technologies outside of my direct needs at work.
 Exposure to such a wide range of upcoming tools & technologies helps me think about [what the future may hold, and how that may impact my work](../ml_products_today_tomorrow/content.md).

 One of the biggest themes of the year has been — no surprise — generative AI.
 The entire world is trying to figure out the potential for this technology, and data leaders are expected to lead the way for their companies.
 IID has vetted companies seeking to apply generative AI in a multitude of ways, but especially focused on the data stack: can end users talk directly to their data, bypassing a need to write SLQ? might data engineers avoid ever writing a custom pipeline again? how can we as genAI developers most easily work with open source models? engineer prompts? avoid hallucinations?
-Listening to global experts on generative AI is one thing; getting to debate how to harness its power with technical experts is far better.
+Listening to global experts on generative AI is one thing; getting to debate how to harness its power with this group of technical experts is far better.

 **Peers**

-Since taking on larger leadership roles, I've been struck by how much truth there is in the saying ["it's lonely at the top,"](../../pages/snippets/leadership_is_a_burden/content.md) and I started relying increasingly on my network outside of my current job.
-IID is the best version of such a network I've yet had access to.
+IID is the best network of data leaders I've yet had access to.

 Having another Slack to keep up with can be tiring, but it keeps me in close and constant contact with founders of our portfolio companies, the GGV team, and the group of Angels.
-We share news about venture capital, startups, incumbents, and technical advances; we seek input from one another on vendor decisions and how we approach challenges at work; we deep dive on trends we uncover, sometimes even going off Slack to run deep-dive conversations on particularly hot topics.
+We share news about venture capital, startups, incumbents, and technical advances; we seek input from one another on vendor decisions and how we approach challenges at work; we deep dive on hot topics and emerging trends.

 At times, the group can also make me envious.
 I'm Head of Data at a company fairly early on our data journey.
 We are not a pure tech company, and data is a key support to critical day-to-day operations.
 It's very different from past roles, where I've led cutting edge machine learning engineering and product groups.
 While I know I'm building toward that at my current company, it can be tough to see others deep in the weeds of the problems I'm itching to tackle while I steadily build my team's foundations.

 That said, I also see within this group that no single data leader is actively working on every new hot technology, and there are a number of people, like me, are more focused on the fundamentals of data platforms and semantic layers than they are on generative AI or distributed data processing.
 The reality of the head of data role is that the less sexy pieces of the job are critical to [land](../../pages/snippets/focus_on_one_thing_land_it/content.md) [[5]](#5).
-Other roles might be more fun.

 **Learning a new discipline**